Dor1988/verification-of-spi-memory-/README.md

 After waiting for the DUT to indicate readiness (vif.ready), it samples the output data (vif.miso) and stores it in datard.
 A message is displayed indicating the read operation and the retrieved data.

+### monitor:
++Run Phase:
+The run_phase task continuously monitors transactions on the SPI bus.
+It waits for positive clock edges (posedge vif.clk) to synchronize with the clock signal.
+If a system reset (vif.rst) is detected, it creates a reset transaction (rstdut) and sends it through the analysis port (send).
+If a write transaction (vif.mosi && !vif.cs) is detected, it collects the address and data being written and sends the transaction through the analysis port.
+If a read transaction (!vif.mosi && !vif.cs) is detected, it collects the address being read, waits for the ready signal (vif.ready), collects the data sent from the memory (vif.miso), and sends the transaction through the analysis port.

++Transaction Processing:
+The collected data (address and data) is stored in the tr transaction object.
+Information about the monitored transactions, such as the address and data, is displayed using uvm_info messages.

 ### scoreboard: